 This example blurs the line between “premonition” and something else, since I inserted myself into the scenery in a situation that apparently did end up happening for real, on a street that looked like what I saw, in a situation that was identical to how I saw it.
 Only, in the real life version Joe was alone.

-I used to work with a woman in Fort Lauderdale the first time I lived in Florida who liked to gamble at I think the Seminole Casino in Hollywood.
-But one day her friend called her up to tell her she’d had a dream showing her some numbers that her friend should play on some game (don’t remember which game.)
-But what I definitely do remember was how the woman played those numbers…..and won $18,000.
+I used to work with a woman named Joyce back in 2002-2004 in Fort Lauderdale who liked to gamble, at the Seminole Casino in Hollywood.
+But one day Joyce’s friend called her up to tell her she’d had a dream showing her some numbers that Joyce should play on some particular game (don’t remember which game).
+But what I definitely do remember was that Joyce listened, and played those numbers…..and won $18,000.
 She was low key as she talked about it to us coworkers at work, but yet you could also see how a huge weight had been lifted off her shoulders and she was softer, since she’d been plagued with financial problems that had really dragged her down personality-wise.
 We were all really happy for her because if anybody needed that 18 grand it was her.
 A testament to the power of mere “dreams” being an avenue for something a whole lot more.

 And then there’s also a situation that me and my boyfriend have experienced several times where we’ll both independently have a dream sequence that’s either strikingly similar or near identical to each other, as we later discover when comparing notes about our dreams.
 What’s going on there, I have no idea.
 But that to me is wild.
 Is the same dream being beamed at us or something?
 Is one of us reading the other’s mind??
 I don’t know.